reserve-protocol/reserve-index-dtf/README.md

 1. `DEFAULT_ADMIN_ROLE`
    - Expected: Timelock of Slow Folio Governor
-   - Can add/remove assets, set fees, configure auction length, and set the trade delay
+   - Can add/remove assets, set fees, configure auction length, and set the auction delay
    - Can configure the `AUCTION_APPROVER`/ `AUCTION_LAUNCHER`
    - Primary owner of the Folio
 2. `AUCTION_APPROVER`
    - Expected: Timelock of Fast Folio Governor
-   - Can approve trades
+   - Can approve auctions
 3. `AUCTION_LAUNCHER`
    - Expected: EOA or multisig
-   - Can open and kill trades, optionally altering parameters of the trade within the approved ranges
+   - Can open and kill auctions, optionally altering parameters of the auction within the approved ranges

 ##### StakingVault